mathematica-pub/frontend-shared-packages/projects/viz-components/code-snippets/test-code-snippets.md

 }
 ```

+This enables users to initialize as many or as few fields within a class as they want.
+The `Object.assign()` call can happen anywhere (the parser just looks for the closing brace), but should happen at the end (so all user-supplied input overwrites defaults).

-2. Configs all need a constructor, and any classes without constructors need to go below config classes (this is actually just...could cause some bugs/area for future improvement, I think).
+2. The parser requires configs to have a constructor.
+Any classes without constructors need to go below config classes and code snippets that make no sense get generated for them (area for future improvement).
+This is because the parser expects all classes in `.model.ts` files to be configs where it encounters, in order, the following text:

+- class {className}
+- optional: extends {extendsName}
+- optional: new-line delimited values
+- constructor
+- optional: new-line delimited initializations
+- end brace

+## Generating Code Snippets

+`python code_snippet_generator.py`

+Output is: `.vscode/vizcolib-configs.code-snippets`